w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Currency-Commands/Events.md

 </center>

 Quickly, users discovered the bot did NOT play the requested song, and it instead played a variety of sounds and songs with metal pipes clanking overtop.
 Running the command did give an exclusive new item, though, a <a href="/Items/Collectables#MetalPipe" target="_blank">Metal Pipe</a> item.
 Currently, it is believed the item will be a limited time item, released only for this April Fool's event.

+From April 2nd, the command was renamed to `/laypipe` and the Metal Pipe item was no longer obtainable from the command.
+The only way at the moment to obtain a Metal Pipe is through the `/market`.

 ### List of Possible Sounds
 - <a href="https://www.youtube.com/watch?v=5UkFq3uOf7M&pp=ygVEMTgxMl9PdmVydHVyZV9lbmRpbmdfYnV0X0lfYWRkZWRfdGhlX21ldGFsX3BpcGVfZmFsbGluZ19zb3VuZF9lZmZlY3Q%3D" target="_blank">1812 Overture ending but with a metal pipe falling sound effect</a>